azzydev/azzydev/README.md

 ## Heya, my name is Azzy 👋

-I'm a 17 y/o self-taught developer focused on back-end and game development!
+I'm an 18 y/o self-taught developer focused on back-end and game development!